datahappy1/csv_file_validator/README.md

 ##### arguments needed:
 - `-fl` <string: mandatory> single file absolute path or absolute folder location (in case you need to validate multiple files from a directory in one app run)
-- `-cfg` <string: mandatory> configuration file location or you can input directly config json as a string
+- `-cfg` <string: mandatory> configuration file location absolute path

 #### how to add custom validation rule:
 - prepare your function in `/csv_file_validator/validation_functions.py` module and decorate it with `logging_decorator` like